 Intelligent Environments Limited have a sound knowledge of all automation products, and can select the appropriate home automation technology to ensure you get what you want, and when you want it.

-Smart homes are all about entertainment, comfort, convenience and security.
+Smart Homes / Wiser Homes are all about entertainment, comfort, convenience and security.

 We help you customise a smart home especially for you.